 It fits in at the end of the process, in the auditing stage.
 Even with multi-factor authentication, there's a chance your attempts to implement access control can fail.
 Phishing attacks are still on the rise and employees are not growing wiser about the risks of malicious emails.

-If your access control methodologies fail, auditing can allow you to quickly detect negative changes resulting from unauthorized access.
-Security professionals can effectively remediate negative changes with the power to identify negative changes in real-time.
+If your access control methodologies fail, auditing can allow you to quickly detect unwanted changes resulting from unauthorized access.
+Security professionals can effectively remediate these changes with the power to identify malicious or circumvented changes in real-time.

 4. Ensure Security Flaws are Immediately Reported